AnanyaKirti/CPU-Scheduling-Simulation/README.md

 # CPU Scheduling

 This Program Simulates a CPU Scheduling algorithm.
-It gives the CPU to an algorithm with the maximum priority which depends on
+It gives the CPU to an algorithm with the maximum priority which depends on:

-	1. Priority	{p}			40%
+	* Priority	{p}			40%
-	2. Wait Time.
+	* Wait Time.
 30%
-	3. Total Cost 			30%
+	* Total Cost 			30%
 # Instructions

 To run the Stimulation:

-$ ./main no_of_resources no_of_processes.
+`$ ./main no_of_resources no_of_processes.`

 Each process has a Program Control block(PCB), which consists of the Process ID (PID) its memory needs ,arrival_time, burst_time, turnaround_time, wait_time, end_time, and remaining_time;